aretaja/check-gosnmp-cpu/README.md

                 jnx - % of cpu utilization
-                cisco - overall cpu busy % in the last 1 minute period 5 minute level will be calculated from this value by decreasing value by 5 rcsw - % of cpu utilization
+                cisco - overall cpu busy % in the last 1 minute period 5 minute level will be calculated from this value by decreasing value by 5 timetra - overall cpu busy % in the last 1 sec period 1 and 5 minute level will be calculated from this value by decreasing value by 5 accordingly rcsw - % of cpu utilization
                 moxasw - overall cpu busy % in the last 5 sec period 30 sec and 5 minute levels will be calculated from this value by decreasing value by 5 and 10 accordingly (default "85")